Benefits and entitlements relating to birth

 If your income is insufficient to meet the costs associated with your baby you may be able to apply for an Exceptional Needs Payment from the Department of Social Protection's representative (formerly known as the Community Welfare Officer).

-If you are parenting alone you may be entitled to the One Parent Family Payment which is a means-tested payment from the Department of Social Protection.
+If you are parenting alone you may be entitled to the One Parent Family Payment which is a means-tested payment from the Department of Employment Affairs and Social Protection.
 You can receive Maternity Benefit at a reduced rate, if you are getting One Parent Family Payment.

 When you return to work you may be able to avail of parental leave.
 You are not entitled to pay from your employer while you are on parental leave nor are you entitled to any social welfare payment equivalent to Maternity Benefit.